Entoto Natural Park (Nursery)

 Planting Saplings

 These previously mentioned half-circular small backfillings (berms) appear suitable on a hillside to protect the growth of individually placed saplings.
 At the same time, keylines or micro-basins are more deeply irrigation effective when many saplings follow along gentle slopes.
 However, where its technology is available, keylines appear here as a desirable option compared to swales, and although they appear similar to the methods, the keylines are less obstructive.
 They provide a slightly invisible gradient deviation from the landscape's contour lines and heal themselves within the landscape.
-Thus, while berms fit individual saplings, the keyline solution often seems more appropriate than berms when many saplings propagate along the keyline on a pleasant leaning slope or swales on a modest leaning field.
+Thus, while berms fit individual saplings, the keyline solution often seems more appropriate than berms when many saplings propagate along the keyline on a pleasant leaning slope, while swales are an option for gently leaning fields.
 Water and Land Restoration

 Berms and Swales VS